BlackcurrantLabs/hedged-b2b/docs/APIs/index.md

 4. ### GET /suggestions/
    A set of APIs for suggestions made through integration with [Green Hedged](), each will send you a JSON response of the prediction.

+!!! info "Skip Sections"

+    Some of the responses from these APIs might change without prior notice.
+Rest assured, the Expected payload would be updated here.

 #### GET /suggestions/get_index_gauge:

 Get Green suggestions on Index Gauge